 Van was born in Vietnam, grew up in Arizona and studied art at RISD before landing herself in Seattle for a few years.
 She was awarded the David Bruton, Jr. Graduate Fellowship from University of Texas where she earned her MFA in Painting.
 She is now back in Seattle making work for her upcoming solo show at Sam Lee Gallery, in Los Angeles, and re-acquainting herself with local artists and galleries.

 I must thank Shauniqua for both the initial link and the paragraph above.

-- Knock knock.
-Who's there?
-It's Best of the Web!
+- Like a warm embrace, it's Best of the Web!

 - Swedish illustrator Malin Rosenqvist creates textural works about psychology and powerful women

 - Animator Jimmy Simpson creates technology-inspired ident for MTV